agaricide/on-design/README.md

 ## Objectives

-- Create a generalizable model of design
+- Create a general model of design
 - Provide a uniform system for understanding architectural, visual, musical, & technical design (e.g. software)
 - Label the fundamental entities in the domain of design